astralfrontier/chaosfrontier-org-wiki/the-wake/game-design-diary.md

 * Often these are ordinary items, like a stick or a rock, that have been transformed
 * These are the equivalents of magic items, but they will always be unique, never just a "+1 sword"
 * They cannot be deliberately crafted, only discovered
+* Some objects only become magically effective in areas of high Wake concentration